tanersa/ansible/README.md

    First of all, we have **inventory file** (host file) to define which ansible managed machines we will work with.
 Then, we have **playbooks** where we determine our tasks as well as modules we may use.
 Lastly, we have **Control Node** which will be the center of the configuration process.

-   Only we need to do is to build ssh connections with manages machines and control the process from Control Node.
+   Only we need to do is to build ssh connections with **managed machines** and control the process from Control Node.